epfl-ada/ada-2023-project-sugarpandaddies5/README.md

 To do so, we determine a dependent variable for the CMU corpus which takes value 1 if the corresponding movie appears in the Bechdel database and 0 if not.
 Then, we perform a logistic regression of this variable on several factors: country, box office revenue, genre, result of the Bechdel test, release year, female presence, as well as crossfactors.
 Then, we execute a chi-squared test to determine dependence of the binary dependent variable.
 We complement with post hoc tests depending on the outcome.

 **Step 4.2 Feature based prediction** : In this final part, we are going to use a supervised classification method based on the film features to predict whether a film passes the Bechdel test or not.
 We will construct a classification tree.
+We of course will divide our dataset into two or more sets for testing training and validation.

 ## Proposed timeline